-- Two factors have fuelled this widening economic participation: the ‘silent revolutions’ of opportunity that capitalist growth and the expansion of markets bring with them, and legislated advancement through policies of affirmative action and black economic empowerment.
+Two factors have fuelled the widening economic participation of the emerging African middle class: the ‘silent revolutions’ of opportunity that capitalist growth and the expansion of markets has brought, and legislated advancement through policies of affirmative action and black economic empowerment.